linhntaim/docker-launch/README.md

 bash docker-up.sh --projects-refresh
 ```

 Finally, launch browser and access `http://localhost` (or `http://localhost:{YOUR WANTED PORT IF YOU CHANGED IT}`).
-If it shows 404 Not Found Page then it's OK.
+If it shows a welcome page then it's OK.

 ** Make sure Docker is down by running [Stop](#stop) first or using [Run: Stop & Launch](#run-stop--launch) for a quicker way to launch.